-Asset Allocation and Goals plays an important role when it comes to making a financial portfolio.
-There are few rules, or we might say ‘guidelines’, in personal finance which should be followed when making a Mutual Fund Portfolio.
+Asset Allocation and Goals play an important role when it comes to making a financial portfolio.
+There are a few rules, or we might say ‘guidelines’, in personal finance which should be followed when making a Mutual Fund Portfolio.
 These rules help you with Asset Allocation, Risk Distribution and achieving your ultimate goal – Wealth Generation.

-Before you Make a Mutual Fund Portfolio
+Things to Consider Before Making a Mutual Fund Portfolio

 Few things you need to remember before you start making a Mutual Fund Portfolio.